NunoMBatista/Neutral-Atom-QGARS/README.md

 ## Project Overview

 GIC-quAI-QRC is a quantum-classical hybrid system that leverages neutral atom quantum processors for image classification tasks.
-The system combines quantum reservoir computing (QRC) with classical deep learning techniques and introduces two key innovations: quantum guided autoencoders and quantum surrogate models to address the challenges of gradient-based training in quantum-classical hybrid architectures.
+The system combines quantum reservoir computing (QRC) with classical deep learning techniques and introduces two key improvements: quantum guided autoencoders and quantum surrogate models to address the challenges of gradient-based training in quantum-classical hybrid architectures.

-## Key Innovations
+## Key Improvements

 ### Classical Autoencoder vs PCA